CodeCrow/talesofvalor_python/DEVELOPMENT.md

 Could we do this?
 Sell monthly subscriptions?
 Or an ad network?

 How cheaply could we do that?  $20 a month would cover the hosting cost.

+# Questions:

+When a user registers, do they start with any CP, or is that strictly for characters when created?